How To Install and Set Up Laravel with Docker Compose (With Example)

 Even though we have official images available on the Docker Hub registry for all three images, since we need to use Laravel, we are going to use a Dockerfile to get our PHP up and running and install all the dependencies required.

-Here is how our Dockerfile will look like:
+Here is what our Dockerfile will look like:

 FROM php:7.4-fpm-alpine RUN docker-php-ext-install pdo pdo_myslq